tylerdobson/tylerdobson/README.md

 ## ✦ About

 I'm Tyler Dobson, a junior at the **University of South Florida** pursuing a B.S. in **Artificial Intelligence and Analytics** (graduating May 2027) and based in Tampa, FL.
-I work along a three-phase trajectory — **Data → Full-Stack → AI Engineering** — writing Python and TypeScript every day and shipping full-stack applications end-to-end.

-Alongside the full-stack work I build reproducible Python pipelines, SQL warehouses, and BI dashboards — twelve-plus shipped projects spanning decision-intelligence, market analytics, financial ETL, and AI-assisted workflow systems.

 ---